ukbendavies/PoshHive/Help/Get-HiveEvent.md

 # Get-HiveEvent

 ## SYNOPSIS
-Retrieves the latest set of events that have occured on the Hive Api surface.
+Retrieves the latest set of events that have occurred on the Hive Api surface.

 ## SYNTAX